WTy-2/spec/spec.md

 Intersection constraints in WTy2 can be expressed with the `+` constraint operator.

-Product types in WTy2 are all derived from the basic `record` primitive.
+Product constraints in WTy2 can be expressed using `record` constraints.

 ### Records